 Each Year, children in year 5 apply to become school council members.
 If elected they represent one of the fourteen classes within the school.
 They must meet regularly with their class and canvas their views as well as reporting back on decisions taken at school council meetings.

 Meetings take place fortnightly on a Friday with the Head teacher and Assistant Head teacher.
-Minutes can be found in the School Reception area along with a photo board of school council members.
+Minutes are displayed alongside a photo board of school council members.

 Over the last year the school council have raised over £2000.
 This money has been used to purchase extensive playground equipment.
-The school council has a chair, vice chair, treasurer and four sub committees:
+The school council has a chair, vice chair, treasurer and sub committees, for example:

-The council have held meetings with the local MP and have worked closely with BT on developing the new computing curriculum.
-In July at the end of their term school council members are taken on a trip to the Houses of Parliament
+The school actively makes links with locally elected councillors, the mayor and the Member of Parliament.
+At the end of their term as school council members, the children are taken on a trip to the Houses of Parliament.

 The importance of laws, whether those that govern the class, school or the country are highlighted at Clifford Road Primary School.
 Rules are consistent and on display throughout the school.
-These rules are centred on behaviour and expectation as well as safety, including e safety.
-Pupils are taught the value and reason behind rules through assertive mentoring and the 5 Rs and PSHED lessons.
+These rules are centred on behaviour and expectation as well as safety, including online safety.
+Pupils are taught the value and reason behind rules through the 5 Rs and PSHED lessons.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 At Clifford Road Primary pupils are actively encouraged to make choices, knowing they are in a safe and supportive environment.
-Fortnightly assemblies centre on children using the powers of Resilience, Resourcefulness, Responsibility, Reflectiveness and Reciprocity and being rewarded for these.
-Assertive mentoring meetings, which are held termly on a one to one basis with the pupil’s mentor, allow pupils to aim for individual targets.
+Fortnightly ‘Learning Heroes’ assemblies reward children using the learning powers of: Resilience, Resourcefulness, Responsibility, Reflectiveness and Reciprocity.
+Personalised 1-1 meetings between pupil and teacher allow pupils to aim for individual targets.
 We encourage the development of “growth mind sets” as opposed to fixed ones.